-When I first heard the phrase “let it go,” I thought I understood what it meant.
+Have you ever heard the phrase “let it go?”
+When I first heard it, I thought I understood what it meant.
 I was familiar with the concept of detaching, and I knew how to detach when I needed to.
-What I didn’t understand was that there are different methods of detaching.
+What I didn’t understand was that there are different ways of detaching.
 The one I used most often was certainly not a form of “positive” detachment.
 I still had a lot to learn.

 Detaching with love?

 I admit it, “detachment” sounds negative.
-And how can detaching from someone be “positive“?
-(Many 12-step programs call it “loving” detachment.)
+And how can detaching from someone be positive?
 If you’re confused, I can help.
 So, what is positive detachment?
-There are several theories about the different kinds of detachment.
+(Many 12-step programs call it “loving” detachment.)
+Well, there are several theories about the different kinds of detachment.

 What positive detachment is not